4 min read

 The 50/30/20 approach3 simplifies budgeting:

-In general, there are three debt repayment strategies that can help people pay down or pay off debt more efficiently.
+You can choose a debt repayment plan tailored to your unique circumstances— what’s best for you.
+In general, there are three strategies that can help you pay down or pay off your debt more efficiently.

 What it’s called How it works How you keep it going Why some people like it